OmarMiniesy/Notes/Windows/System Configuration.md

 - Each tool has a name, description, and the command that will be run if it is selected.

 ---
-### Tools

-Some of the tools that exist in the Tools tab in the System Configuration panel.

 #### Change [[User Access Control (UAC)]] Settings

 Controls the UAC settings on the computer.